-Uranus takes eighty-four years to transit around the Sun and forms an opposition to its natal place on the birth chart when the individual is between forty and forty-two years of age.
-It coincides with what psychologists call the mid-life crisis.
-Astrologically Saturn is also opposite its natal place at this age.
-Uranus rules liberation, freedom, expression and new mental perspectives forcing their way into the life of the individual.
-Jung describes this as a period when the unlived potential of the person comes crashing through and bangs loudly on the door.
+Uranus takes eighty-four years to complete its orbit around the Sun, and it forms an opposition to its natal position in the birth chart when the individual is between the ages of forty and forty-two.
+It occurs at the same time as what psychologists refer to as the mid-life crisis.
+Saturn is also in opposition to its natal position at this age, according to astrology.
+Uranus is the planet of emancipation, freedom, expression, and fresh mental concepts that force their way into the lives of those who are under its influence.
+This is described by Jung as a phase in which the unlived potential of a person bursts through the door and hammers noisily on it from the outside.

 A tremendous sense of restlessness develops throughout this period, and once the childbearing years have passed, it leaves a woman searching for a new position in her life.
 Men, on the other hand, are looking for more excitement, adrenaline, and a break from the routine.
 Because of the cycle of instability and change, an individual may be forced to end a marriage, leave a secure career, or otherwise shatter every sense of security.
 As a result of Uranus’ opposition to its natal position, an individual may be left intellectually, emotionally, and physically distraught, as well as very rebellious, defiant, and uncontrollable.
 The Uranus-Uranus opposition transit may be regarded as rule-breaking, and a societal seismic shift is taking place, causing turmoil in an individual’s personal and professional life.
 Uranus does not want to be “boxed in,” and desires to go forward in life in order to achieve a more advanced future.